go-aah/website/content/features.md

 ### Easy to use Application Binary
   * Easy to build and deploy [aah application binary](https://docs.aahframework.org/aah-application-binary.html).
-  * Cross compile build is supported (I'm not doing much expect recognizing cross compile build requested and setting values appropriately, rest Go does it for you).
+  * Cross compile build is supported (I'm not doing much except recognizing cross compile build request and setting  appropriate values then Go lang does it for you).

 ### Essentials Library
-aah framework provides go library with lot of useful helper/util methods on following areas.
-It helps to increase your productivity instead of re-inventing a wheel.
+aah framework provides go library comes with lot of useful helper/util methods in the following areas.
+It helps to increase your productivity instead of reinventing the wheel.
 Refer [godoc](https://godoc.org/aahframework.org/essentials.v0).

   * filepath
   * GUID (Globally Unique Identifier)